|

 ||||||||||||||||

-the fuel system in preparation for the EFI was probably the most time
+fuel system in preparation for the EFI was probably

-car.
-There are not predesigned parts that I used; every line, bracket,
+are not predesigned parts that I used; every line,

 Before starting to install a high pressure, 2 line system in a mustang, the Ford Fuel Injection article written by Ryan McCormick Inject Your Horse - is a must read.
 This is the article from which my installation was modeled.
 I used (for the most part) the same components, and it worked perfectly the first time and has continued to do well.